adobe/helix-markdown-preview/README.md

 4. A popup opens, showing the rendered markdown.

 ## Helix Configuration
-Bt default, the Markdown will be previewed in standalone, client-sided mode.
-In order to let Helix render the Mardown, follow these steps:
+Bt default, the markdown will be previewed in standalone, client-sided mode.
+In order to let Helix render the markdown, follow these steps:
 1. Right-click the Helix icon and select 'Options'
 2. Click checkbox to use Helix rendering
 3. Provide the base URL of your Helix instance (e.g. 'http://localhost:3000')